$12 Billion In Private Student Loan Debt May Be Wiped Away By Missing Paperwork

 I really wonder about that.
 I had difficulty getting a job after college, and like a lot of others my student loan went into collection.
 Two years after graduation, in another state, I landed a well paying job, contacted the collection agency through an old notice and made payments, eventually paying it off.

-And then, about a year later, I got contacted by a collection agency (the same or a different, I don't know -- didn't keep track) that I still owed $500-something on my st
+And then, about a year later, I got contacted by a collection agency (the same or a different, I don't know -- didn't keep track) that I still owed $500-something on my student loan.
+I was doing well at the time, so I paid it off again just to make it all go away.

+Three years later, I moved to a different state and got a new job, and a collection agency *again* contacted me about my student loan, saying I still owed a little over $200.
+I argued vehemently that I had already paid off the damn thing twice.
+They got really rude over the next few weeks, called work and home at all hours, and being nasty to whomever answered.
+I swallowed my pride and paid it off for a third time.

+That was a couple decades ago, and I haven't gotten any calls since.
+But here's the punchline.
+My most recent job required that I provide evidence of my degree.
+I'd never been asked this before, and looking through all my decades-old paperwork, some never opened through moves from one state to another to another, I couldn't find my diploma.

 Awsome (Score:1)